bboyhao/bboyhao.github.io/_posts/2019-07-01-RedBlackTree.md

 Black-height of a red-black tree is the black-height of its root.

-Consider a node x in an red-black tree: The longest descending path from x to a leaf has legth h(x), which is at most twice the length of the shortest descending path from x to a leaf.
+Consider a node x in an red-black tree: The longest descending path from x to a leaf has length h(x), which is at most twice the length of the shortest descending path from x to a leaf.
 Explanation: The shortest path possible is such that all the nodes on this path are black(Property 5).
 If we want to lengthen this path, we can add red nodes into it.